-Textbook myMathBook = new Textbook("Basic Algebra", 2025, "Mathematics"); A call to myMathBook.toString() would return the text:
+Textbook myMathBook = new Textbook("Basic Algebra", 2025, "Mathematics");

+A call to myMathBook.toString() would return the text:
-'''

-Title: Basic Algebra
+Title: Basic Algebra Year: 2025 Subject: Mathematics

-Year: 2025

-Subject: Mathematics

-'''

 Considering these past two sections, you should notice that the usage of the super keyword is very similar to the usage of the this keyword.
 If the this keyword is followed immediately by parentheses, it is a call to the constructor in the current class.
-If the super keyword is followed immediately by parentheses, it is a call to the constructor in the superclass.
-If the this keyword is followed by a method name, it is a call to the method from the current class.
-If the super keyword is followed by a method name, it is a call to the method from the superclass.
+If the super keyword is followed by a method name, it is a call to the method from the current class.
+If the Super keyword is followed by a method name, it is a call to the method from the superclass.
+If the Super keyword is followed by a method name, it is a call to the method from the superclass.